-Alongside the decision-making process within DCP, partners will need to make appropriate authorisations and commitment to use resources to achieve the agreed LAA outcomes through their own processes.
-The refreshed LAA, including the management and use of resources described within it should be endorsed by key partners before it is formally agreed with Ministers in late March 2006.
+Alongside the decision-making processes within DCP, partners will need to make appropriate authorisations and commitment to use resources to achieve the agreed LAA outcomes through their own processes.
+The refreshed LAA, including the management and use of resources described within it should be endorsed by key partners before it is formally agreed with Ministers in late March 2007.

-The Strategy Co-ordination Group - SCG - will oversee the LAA on behalf of DCP, monitoring progress on a regular basis and holding partners to account for the progress they are making towards the agreed outcomes and the commitments they have made in the use of funding streams making up the LAA.
-However, we are reviewing the structure of DCP to make sure that it is 'fit for purpose' for the partnership and LAA going forward.
+DCP Management Group oversees the LAA on behalf of DCP, monitoring progress on a regular basis and holding partners to account for the progress they are making towards the agreed outcomes and the commitments they have made in the use of funding streams making up the LAA.